Queuni/Shadow-Strike/README.md

 - Correct the default value for the feature flag in production

 - Support passing options through the config file as well as CLI

+- Clean up unused imports and fix formatting to match the project style guide